shrutikp77/kasparro-ai-agentic-content-generation-system-Shrutik_Patil/docs/projectdocumentation.md

 ## Summary

-This multi-agent system demonstrates how autonomous, specialized agents can collaborate through a well-defined dependency graph to produce structured content.
+This multi-agent system demonstrates how autonomous, specialized agents can collaborate through a LangGraph-orchestrated workflow to produce structured content.
 The modular design supports extensibility, the DAG structure ensures predictable execution, and the LLM integration enables high-quality content generation.

 The architecture prioritizes:
 - **Clarity** — Each component has a single, well-defined purpose
 - **Reliability** — Error handling and validation at every layer
-- **Extensibility** — New agents can be added with minimal changes
+- **Extensibility** — New nodes can be added with minimal changes
+- **Testability** — Comprehensive test suite with 50 tests